AlainParadis/designschool/_topics/symbols.md

   ### What Are Dynamic Symbols?

-  > With Dynamic Symbols, symbols can share a master shape but different instances of the symbol can have dynamically modified appearances.
-If the master shape is modified, symbol instances receive the new modification, but maintain their own modifications as well. <cite><a href="https://helpx.adobe.com/illustrator/using/symbols.html" target="_blank" title="Adobe's support page about Symbols.">Adobe</a></cite>
+  > With Dynamic Symbols, symbols can share a parent shape but different instances of the symbol can have dynamically modified appearances.
+If the parent shape is modified, symbol instances receive the new modification, but maintain their own modifications as well. <cite><a href="https://helpx.adobe.com/illustrator/using/symbols.html" target="_blank" title="Adobe's support page about Symbols.">Adobe</a></cite>

   You an select parts of a symbol instance with the Direct Selection tool.